natalieagus/50002/docs/Labs/lab6.md

 ### Task 2: RESET Multiplexer

 {: .highlight}
-Implement the RESET multiplexer in the space provided under `RESET mux` section inside `pc_unit.luc`.
+Implement the RESET multiplexer in the space provided under `RESET MUX` section inside `pc_unit.luc`.

 Remember that we need to add a way to set the PC to zero on `RESET`.
-We use a two-input 32-bit mux that selects `0x80000000` when the RESET signal is asserted, and the output of the PCSEL mux when RESET is not asserted.
+We use a two-input 32-bit MUX that selects `0x80000000` when the RESET signal is asserted, and the output of the PCSEL MUX when RESET is not asserted.

 We will use the RESET signal to force the PC to zero during the **first** clock period of the simulation.
 This can be found inside `motherboard.luc`: